-Ochanomizu is a neighborhood rich with history, as feudal lords and samurai resided there in the past, but today you’ll find that it is a bustling city filled with music stores and college students.
-Though often overlooked due to its proximity to Akihabara, its towering neighbor, Ochanomizu is the perfect place for a day out.
+Ochanomizu is a neighborhood rich with history, as feudal lords and samurai resided there in the past, but today you’ll find that it is a bustling city filled with music stores and college students instead.
+Though often overlooked due to its proximity to its towering neighbor, Akihabara, Ochanomizu is the perfect place for a day out.
 While in Tokyo, make sure not to overlook this small neighborhood and the hidden gems that it offers.
 If you’re wondering where to eat in Ochanomizu, this guide has got you covered with some of the best restaurants in this Tokyo neighborhood.

 Butayaro is a lucky find among the multitude of ramen restaurants in the Tokyo area.
 Located right next to Ochanomizu Station, this small eatery has a variety of cheap options that range from 550 to 900 yen.
 When visiting, you’re sure to find a long line up the staircase to the entrance, so make sure to come early.
 Many of those in line are locals who wait patiently to get a serving of their signature butadon, or pork bowl.
 Butayaro’s butadon is made up of thick slabs of pork grilled over charcoal and generously slathered with a sweet and spicy sauce, all placed over a warm bowl of rice that is sure to leave you satisfied.